 Shading & Dilution for Blade & Shade

-Before I developed my signature Blade and Shade method, the above scenario was very typical in most of my cases.
+Before I developed my signature Blade and Shade method, the above scenario was very typical in most, if not all of my cases.
 I always told my clients that Microblading was a two-step process because a lot of the original color would likely be lost and that I would need that second appointment to add more color and density to the design.

-Luckily that all changed for me with the help of shading.
+Luckily that all changed for me with the help of my 19 Shader!

-Check out Brianna's eyebrows after Blade & Shade below
+Check out Brianna's eyebrows after blade and shade below!

 (Click HERE to read our Blade & Shade blog post)